wdi-infinity/hw-week_01-day_01/FavoriteThings/README.md

 ### Requirements

-From your root directory, create a folder called `my-favorite-things`; you'll use that folder to do the exercises below.
+From your home directory, create a folder called `my-favorite-things`; you'll use that folder to do the exercises below.

 - Organize your favorite books